October 1, 2014

 The improvements were installed to support Metro’s RapidRide Line E, which began service last February.
 The E Line operates along Aurora between the Aurora Village Transit Center and downtown Seattle.
 Like other RapidRide routes, it is intended to improve transit speed and reliability.
 (More information can be found on Metro’s website.)
-The pedestrian improvements are intended to make it safer for commuters walking to and from RapidRide bus stops.

-- The new traffic signal at N 95th St & Aurora (mentioned above)
+- The new traffic signal at N 95th St & Aurora Ave N (mentioned above)

-- A new sidewalk segment on the north side of N 115th between Aurora Ave N and Meridian Ave N
+- Section of sidewalk on the north side of N 115th St between Aurora Ave N and Meridian Ave N.

-- A new sidewalk on the south side of N 125th St from Aurora Ave N to Stone Ave N to Densmore Ave N to provide pedestrian access to the bus stop (along with the addition of 5’ bike lanes on both sides of the street).
+- Sidewalk on the south side of N 125th St from Aurora Ave N to Stone Ave N to Densmore Ave N (along with the addition of 5’ bike lanes on both sides of the street.

-- Construct new sidewalks or asphalt paths on both the east and west sides of Aurora Ave N at N 145th St to improve pedestrian connections to the bus stop.
+- Sidewalk or asphalt paths on both the east and west sides of Aurora Ave N to N 145th

-- New curb ramps on Aurora between N 78th St and N 145th St, at W Green Lake Way and Stone Ave N, and at Keen Way and Stone Ave N. (Not all intersections on Aurora got new curb ramps.)
+- New curb ramps on Aurora between N 77th and N 145th streets, and at the intersections of Green Lake Way & Stone Ave N and Keen Way & Stone Ave N. (Not all intersections on Aurora got new curb ramps.)